 Recycling your unwanted electronic equipment means that it will be managed and disposed of safely and responsibly, in ways that are not damaging to the health of people or the environment.

-You can drop off the following electrical equipment free of charge:
+Drop off the following free of charge:

-- drills, regulators and thermostats
+- drills, regulators, and thermostats